Welcome,

 Course Objectives

-This course aims to introduce students to topics on the development of the urban sociology field and contemporary urban sociology.
-It also aims to develop students' capacity to read, write, research and present their work.
+This course aims to introduce students to social stratification in urban society and contemporary urban sociology, as well as the development of the urban sociology field.
+It also aims to develop students' research and writing skills.

 Course Description